 Riker Danzig serves as special counsel to the Fort Monmouth Economic Revitalization Authority (“FMERA”) for municipal law matters.
 In this capacity, Mr. Collins provides legal representation and advice to FMERA in connection with municipal, transportation, utilities, historic preservation, land use law matters as well as real estate transactional counseling involving the redevelopment of Fort Monmouth, an approximately 1300 acre army facility that was closed in 2011.

 Mr. Collins also has expertise in real property tax litigation.
 He has represented both taxpayers and taxing authorities in appeals to County Boards of Taxation and the Tax Court of New Jersey.
 He has also litigated farmland assessment claims on behalf of property owners and tax exemption issues on behalf of hospitals, charities and not-for-profit organizations.

 Mr. Collins formerly served as an intern for Hon.
 Susan Scott of the New Jersey Superior Court, Chancery Division.
+Scott was named to Morris/Essex Health & Life magazine’s “Top Lawyer” list for 2019 for his work in Land Use and Governmental Affairs.
+Attorneys were selected for inclusion on the list by an online peer-voting process.
+The top vote-getters in selected areas were included on this list.
 Thomson Reuters magazine recognizes Scott as a Super Lawyers “Rising Star.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.